 Telephone: 0870 1500 100

-Other offices: Birmingham, Bristol, Glasgow, Leeds, London, Madrid, Malaga, Manchester, Newcastle and Sheffield.
+Other offices: Birmingham, Bristol, Cambridge, Leeds, London, Manchester, Newcastle, Sheffield, Southampton.

-What we are looking for: We are looking for ambitious and well-motivated individuals who have a real commitment to law and who can demonstrate a positive approach to their work/life balance.
-We recruit law and non-law graduates and social ability is as important to us as academic achievement.
-Irwin Mitchell believes trainees to be an investment for the future; therefore our retention rate is excellent.
+What we are looking for: The firm is looking for ambitious and well-motivated individuals who have a real commitment to the law and who can demonstrate a positive approach to work-life balance.
+Irwin Mitchell recruits law and non-law graduates and views social ability as being as important as academic achievement.

-Perks: 24.5 days' holiday, pension scheme, professional subscriptions, Westfield health plan, and death in service and critical illness cover.
+Perks: 24.5 days holiday, pension, professional subscriptions, health plan, death in service and critical illness cover.